 If you are a woman who is overweight or obese, losing weight may help to reduce the number of episodes due to stress or urge incontinence.
 Talk to your doctor about a ]]>weight loss program]]> that is right for you.

 Medicines may be prescribed to relax the bladder muscles.
 These types of medicines, called anticholinergics, are often used in treating urge incontinence.
 Examples include:

 Nerve stimulation is effective for urge urinary incontinence.
 It can be done by stimulating a nerve in your ankle.
 Or, it can be done by implanting a device that stimulates the bladder nerves.

 In women, surgery can repair weakened muscles related to bladder function.
 Other procedures involve collagen injections into the urethra.
 The bladder sphincter can be repaired or implants can be inserted.

 Absorbent diapers are often used with incontinence.

+Plugs and patches that hold urine in place are available for women.
+Catheters are sometimes used to treat more severe cases.
+Alternatively, pessaries may be used in women.
 Pessaries are devices that raise the uterus or the prolapsed bladder.
 This decreases pressure on the bladder.

 Incontinence is really a symptom of another condition.
 There are several ways to prevent incontinence: